 Chili Fights in The Heights | Oct.
-29
+28

-Cue the happy cry emoji.
-While you're at it, cue the pepper, fire and dancing lady emojis, too.
-Hosted by The Hat Club, this neighborhood fest is finally back, bringing teams from near and far to throw down the chili gauntlet and compete for top honors.
+Neighboring neighborhoods, neighboring festivals.
+Hosted by The Hat Club, this fest is finally back in the fall rotation, bringing teams from near and far to throw down the chili gauntlet and compete for top honors.
 It gets better: Attendees get to sample it all, and proceeds benefit the Arkansas Foodbank.

-World Cheese Dip Championship | Oct.
-30
+World Cheese Dip Championship | Nov.
+17